bibinmjose/dsgramner/docs/ipython_md/analysis.md

 ### How do boys and girls perform across states?

-Across various states Girls tend to have a higher median performance than boys.
+Across most states Girls tend to have a higher median performance than boys.

-Some of the states with notable exception to this rule is Jharkand (JH) and Bihar (BH).
-Since these state have high gender inequality, this trend could be due to lack of access to education to girls.
-To confirm, it has to crosschecked with percentage of girls with access to education.
+Some states with notable exception to this rule are Jharkand (JH) and Bihar (BH).
+Since these state have high gender inequality, this trend could be due to lack of access/support to educational resources to girls compared to boys.
+There could be other intrinsic reasons as it needs additional supporting data.

+Of the states where girls perform better, Kerala and Delhi stands out.
+Both states showed that median performance of girls is almost 4% higher than boys.

 ```python